core-wg/resource-directory/draft-ietf-core-resource-directory.md

 falling back to failing the operation if recovery is not possible.
-In particular, they should retry the request upon 5.03 (Service Unavailable; 503 in HTTP) according to the Max-Age (Retry-After in HTTP) option, and fall back to link-format when receiving 4.15 (Unsupported Content Format; 415 in HTTP).
+In particular, they should retry the request upon 5.03 (Service Unavailable; 503 in HTTP) according to the Max-Age (Retry-After in HTTP) option, and fall back to link-format when receiving 4.15 (Unsupported Content-Format; 415 in HTTP).

 A resource directory MAY make the information submitted to it available to further directories, if it can ensure that a loop does not form.
 The protocol used